PDrifting/CBookDraft/book.markdown

 ## Part 4: Pointer Basics

-As mentioned prior, Pointer Types are a troubling subject for C programmers no matter their experience.
+As mentioned previously, Pointer Types are a troubling subject for C programmers no matter their experience.
 We'll cover some scenarios with code and hopefully demystify some of the confusion surrounding them.

 Example 1: Introduction to Pointers and Addressing

-This is a basic program with output showing how to declare variables, structures, unions, an introduction to pointers, getting the address of things, and declaring function main.
+This is a basic program with an output showing how to declare variables, structures, unions, an introduction to pointers, locating the address of things, and declaring function main.

 ```
 #include <stdio.h>